 Further, even lower cost drug treatments, especially over a period of months, can be out of‐reach for many low‐income people.
 Studies of patients with certain treatment types report a significant drop in adherence when co‐pays increase to a range of $30 to $90.[ii]
 Of economically vulnerable patients with any condition surveyed with various levels of coverage, nearly 60 percent projected they were extremely concerned they would be unable to cover out-of-pocket medication costs over the next 12 months.[iii]

-State legislatures in California and New Hampshire have considered bills that prohibit drug manufacturers from establishing co-pay assistance programs in the state, or otherwise pay, waive or reimburse a patient for his or her insurance co-pay.
-California is currently considering legislation that would limit drug manufacturers’ ability to provide co-pay assistance.
+A few state legislatures have considered bills that prohibit drug manufacturers from establishing co-pay assistance programs in the state, or otherwise pay, waive or reimburse a patient for his or her insurance co-pay.
 Additionally, some pharmacy benefit managers, insurers and/or employers are implementing “accumulator adjustment programs,” which prevent the costs that are covered by a patient assistance program or copay coupon from applying towards the patient’s deductible or out-of-pocket maximum.
 With no policy to require transparency in how often these programs are implemented or regarding which drugs, it is unclear how often these policies are implemented or enforced with regard to cancer drugs.

 ACS CAN Position